 Asymmetric VLAN State: Select to enable or disable the Asymmetric VLAN function.
+Click the Apply button to save your settings.

 L2 Features > VLAN Interface

 The VLAN Interface page allows you to view and configure the VLAN interface settings on this switch.